F5Networks/f5-openstack-lbaasv1/docs/f5-oslbaasv1-readme.rst

 their designated Neutron tenant network.
 L3 addresses associated with pool members are automatically allocated from Neutron subnets.

-L2 adjacent mode follows the `micro-segmentation<https://devcentral.f5.com/articles/microservices-versus-microsegmentation>`__ security model for gateways.
+L2 adjacent mode follows the `micro-segmentation <https://devcentral.f5.com/articles/microservices-versus-microsegmentation>`__ security model for gateways.
 Since each BIG-IP device is L2-adjacent to all tenant networks for which LBaaSv1 objects are provisioned, the traffic flows do not logically pass through another L3 forwarding device.
 Instead, traffic flows are restricted to direct L2 communication between the cloud network element and the BIG-IP devices.

 .. figure:: ./media/l2_adjacent_mode_topology.png
-   :alt: Figure 2.
-L2 Adjacent Mode Topology
+   :alt: L2 Adjacent Mode Topology

 Figure 2.
 L2 Adjacent Mode Topology

 Because the agents manage the BIG-IP device associations for many tenant networks, L2 adjacent mode is a much more complex orchestration.
 It